Boston Orthotics & Prosthetics Helps Patients with Unique Needs

 Boston Orthotics & Prosthetics clinicians are trained to help patients with a wide variety of common conditions, including scoliosis, plagiocephaly, and neuromuscular issues.
 Often, those conditions are present in combination with a number of other issues, including autism, cerebral palsy, and a wide variety of genetic diseases.

-For Boston O&P, providing the best orthotics treatment and fulfilling our mission—Helping Kids Lead Healthier Lives—means accommodating and working around other underlying, secondary presenting medical conditions that may affect how the patient reacts to treatment, how the patient and the clinician interact, and what types of treatment or bracing the patient requires.
+For Boston O&P, providing the best orthotics treatment and fulfilling our mission—Helping Kids One At A Time—means accommodating and working around other underlying, secondary presenting medical conditions that may affect how the patient reacts to treatment, how the patient and the clinician interact, and what types of treatment or bracing the patient requires.
 Here are some examples of how Boston O&P has treated patients with unusual conditions.

 Spinal Muscular Atrophy: SSO and AFOs